-Join Vote for Homes in our ongoing effort to mobilize voters by learning about the process of voter registration and the voting rights of people who are low-income, homeless, living with disabilities, or formerly incarcerated.
-This training is ideal for staff, residents, program participants, and volunteers in your organization.
+Join Vote For Homes in our ongoing nonpartisan effort to register voters by learning about how to support the voting rights of people who are low-income, homeless, living with disabilities, or formerly incarcerated.

-Get ready for the Pennsylvania Election Day on Tuesday, November 4.
-Polls are open from 7 AM - 8 PM.
+Primary Election Day in Pennsylvania is Tuesday, April 26 Polls are open from 7 AM - 8 PM

 A few tips: • Who can vote?
 Voters registered as Democrats or Republicans may vote in their party’s Primary Election on Tuesday, April 26.
 Registered voters with no party affiliation may only vote on ballot questions during the Primary Election. • Where do I vote?
 Confirm your voter registration and find your Pennsylvania polling place - www.bit.ly/VoteVerifyPA

 Videographer Christopher Brown cut together his footage of Mayor Kenney discussing how he would work to end homelessness and alleviate poverty in Philadelphia from the May 7, 2015 Vote For Homes Real Solutions to Hunger and Homelessness Mayoral Forum and created this terrific piece above.
 Definitely worth your time.
 After watching, make sure to sign the Vote For Homes welcome letter to Mayor Kenney and ask him to keep ending poverty and homelessness as the center of his work.